Can I get the flu vaccine at Seattle Children’s?

 Flu Vaccine Room

-How much does it cost to get a flu vaccination at Children’s?
+How much does it cost to get the flu vaccine at Seattle Children’s?

-- Anyone younger than 21 is considered a patient and will be billed for a flu vaccination.
-The cost is $35 and the amount you owe depends on your insurance coverage.
+- Anyone younger than 21 is considered a patient and will be billed for a flu vaccine.
+The cost is $40 and the amount you owe depends on your insurance coverage.
 Financial assistance is available.
 Apply online or print an application form (PDF).

-- Flu vaccinations are free for adults 21 years and older who live with a patient.
+- Flu vaccines are free for adults 21 years and older who live with a patient.
 We provide this to promote a healthy living environment for our patients.